datasciencecampus/pygrams/README.md

 The above produces a default report output of top ranked terms, using default parameters.
 Additional command line arguments provide alternative options, for example a word cloud or force directed graph (fdg) output.
 The option 'all', produces all three:

 ```
+python detect.py -o='report' (using just `python detect.py` defaults to this option)
 python detect.py -o='wordcloud'
 python detect.py -o='fdg'
 python detect.py -o='all'
 ```

-### Choose patent source
+### Choosing patent source

 This selects the set of patents for use during analysis.
-The default source is a random 1000 patent set from the USPTO, USPTO-random-1000.
-Datasets of 100, 1000, 10000, 100000, and 500000 patents are available.
+The default source is a pre-created random 1,000 patent dataset from the USPTO, `USPTO-random-1000`.
+Pre-created datasets of 100, 1,000, 10,000, 100,000, and 500,000 patents are available in the `./data` folder.
+For example using:

 ```
 python detect.py -ps=USPTO-random-10000
 ```

+Will run the tool for a pre-created random dataset of 10,000 patents.

-### Choose CPC classification
+### Choosing CPC classification

-This subsets the chosen patents dataset to a particular CPC class, in this example Y02.
-In this case a larger patent source is generally required to allow for the reduction in patent numbers after subsetting.
+This subsets the chosen patents dataset to a particular Cooperative Patent Classification (CPC) class, for example Y02.
+The Y02 classification is for "technologies or applications for mitigation or adaptation against climate change".
+In this case a larger patent dataset is generally required to allow for the reduction in patent numbers after subsetting.
+An example script is:

 ```
 python detect.py -cpc=Y02 -ps=USPTO-random-10000
 ```

+In the console the number of subset patents will be stated.
+For example, for `python detect.py -cpc=Y02 -ps=USPTO-random-10000` the number of Y02 patents is 197.
+Thus, the tf-idf will be run for 197 patents.

 ### Term n-gram limits